 We get a lot of questions about zippers.
 They seem to live at the top of many people's lists of Sewing Phobias (ziphobia!).
 In an effort to calm these fears, we already have three step-by-step tutorials for inserting standard zippers, tackling invisible zippers, and putting in an inset zipper.
 We're adding to the zipper toolbox with the following zip tips about how to put a conventional zipper into a circular opening.

 Okay - true confession time.
 In school, I was a theater rat... always in plays and musicals, always taking artsy-fartsy classes, including "How To Mime" or, as I remember it, "How To Pretend You're Stuck In A Box And Look Foolish Doing It."
 Unless you're Marcel Marceau, you look really silly doing mime.
 So... no mime today.
 But, we are still making a box.
 In particular, a boxed corner.
 This is a sewing technique everyone should have in her/his arsenal.
 The boxed corner creates space in something that would otherwise be flat.
 For example, in a bag, you'll have a lot more room to stash your stuff if you create boxed corners.
 Basically, any sewn corner can be turned into a boxed corner with a few simple steps.
 We show you the two most common methods.

-Back in the 1970s I wanted my mom to buy me a real leather jacket.
+Back in the 1970s, I wanted my mom to buy me a real leather jacket.
 Unfortunately, she was only prepared to spend for one made of synthetic leather.
 As much as I wanted to believe it looked genuine, it just looked fake.
-Today's fake – excuse me, faux - leather looks so much more like the real thing.
+Today's fake – excuse me, faux leather looks so much more like the real thing.
 And, not only is faux leather less expensive than genuine leather, it's also easier to sew with.
-We give you the simple tricks and tools.
+Read on for a few of our favorite tricks and tools.